-In his lecture on St Ignatius, Bart Ehrman shares that when he first read his Epistle to the Smyrnaeans in the original Greek that it literally told them that the bishop should be present when they baptize and make love, and he was thinking, this must have been an interesting congregation.
-After further thought he realized that what St Ignatius meant was that the bishop should be present for baptisms and love feasts, which is how they referred to the Lord’s Supper.
-The Lords supper was celebrated as a communal meal in the early Church, as we are informed by St Paul in his Epistles to the Corinthians.
-This tells us that the early church saw the partaking of the Eucharist not as a religious duty, but as a joyous occasion, a gift from God that we should celebrate.
+In his lecture on St Ignatius, Bart Ehrman shares that when he first read his Epistle to the Smyrnaeans in the original Greek that it literally admonished them that the bishop should be present when they baptize and make love, and he was thinking, this must have been an interesting congregation.
+After further thought he realized that what St Ignatius meant was that the bishop should be present for baptisms and love feasts, which is how they referred to the Lord’s Supper, which was celebrated as a communal meal in the early Church, as we are informed by St Paul in his Epistles to the Corinthians.
+This is interesting because it tells us that the early church saw the partaking of the Eucharist not as a religious duty, but as a joyous occasion, a gift from God that we should celebrate.

 EPISTLE TO THE EPHESIANS